Back to Blog

 You Bill for All Your Work

 Without tracking, it's easy to forget the research you did, the emails you answered, the revisions you made.
 All that time adds up.
-Tracking ensures you bill for everything you actually did.
+Tracking is how you make sure you bill for everything you actually did.

 You Know Your Real Hourly Rate